Cell Therapy FAQ’s

 What problems can be treated?

 This will depend on the type of degenerative condition you have.
-Our specialists will evaluate you and discuss whether you’re a potential candidate for stem cell therapy.
+Our specialists will evaluate you and discuss whether you’re a potential candidate for cell therapy.
 If after you’ve been recommended for treatment, had an opportunity to understand the potential risks and benefits, and decided on your own that you would like to explore this avenue of treatment, then you can be considered for treatment.
 Even though this is considered minimally invasive, our doctors will still need to medically clear you for the procedure.

 Is our procedure FDA-approved?